lam-brian/RideFair/README.md

 This project was submitted to the Web5: Building the Decentralized Web Hackathon [here](https://devpost.com/software/ridefair).

 You can also try out the [live demo](https://ride-fair.vercel.app/) or run it locally.
+If there are any issues with the initial load, try clearing the browser history.

 1. clone the repository
 2. run `npm i`